PIPE

 Psychiatrists In-Practice Examination® (PIPE®)

-The Psychiatrists In-Practice Examination (PIPE) is a 200 question, multiple-choice evaluation tool designed to provide comprehensive self-assessment of professional skills for practicing psychiatrists; promote lifelong learning; and award up to 30 AMA PRA Category 1 Credits™.
+The Psychiatrists In-Practice Examination (PIPE) is an online, 193-question multiple-choice evaluation tool designed to provide comprehensive self-assessment of professional skills for practicing psychiatrists; promote lifelong learning; and award up to 30 hours of self-assessment CME.

-PIPE’s 200 questions cover the 15 content areas represented on the American Board of Psychiatry and Neurology’s maintenance of certification exam.
+PIPE’s 193 questions cover the main content areas represented on the American Board of Psychiatry and Neurology’s maintenance of certification exam.
 Test-takers receive immediate feedback on each item, including a written discussion of correct responses and two reference citations for additional information about each topic.

-Once they purchase PIPE, test-takers have eight months to complete the exam, returning to the test as often as they’d like during that time period.
+Once PIPE has been purchased, test-takers have one year to complete the exam, returning to the test as often as they’d like during that time period.

 Participants